savvieSammie/Yakoyo/README.md

 # Yakoyo
-Yakoyo is a food website where you can get nigerian foods.
-The 'Yakoyo' translates to be check by and eat, The website contains different traditional dishes where customers can view them
+Yakoyo is a food website where you can get nigerian foods.'Yakoyo' translates to be "check by, eat and get filled", The website contains different traditional dishes where customers can view them